Cleveland Birth Injury Lawyer

 When your pregnancy or delivery has unexpected problems and you believe that your medical provider is at fault, you need answers.
 Birth injury cases can be both legally complicated and emotionally difficult.
 Get a clear picture of your potential claim from a lawyer who can provide an accurate, realistic assessment.

-For a free preliminary case evaluation, complete our contact form or call 1-800-ELK-OHIO.
+For a free preliminary case evaluation, complete our contact form or call (216) 313-9774.
 Elk & Elk Cleveland personal injury attorneys have earned a reputation for standing up to hospital defense lawyers – and for obtaining favorable case results for Cleveland families.